danicat/public-speaking/README.md

 As an active member of the developer community, she is often seen speaking at technical conferences on the subjects of Go, Python, GCP and data engineering, and also contributing to open source projects.

 She is currently a guest speaker on the course “Artificial Intelligence: Cloud and Edge Implementations” of the Department of Continued Education at University of Oxford.

+On her spare time she play (and build) video games and pet random cats on the streets.

 ### Minibio (99 words)